boscoj2008/boscoj2008.github.io/_posts/2018-08-22-LinearRegression.md

 <!-- ![png](output_21_0.png) -->

 - some variables are not strongly correlated to target or output e.g. FIPS, HIV Rate and population etc
-- other variables like % free lunch have a good correlation with the target variable.
+- other variables like diabetes $\&$ % free lunch have a good correlation with the target variable.
 At this point we may start thinking that free lunch should no longer be on the offer.
 But perharps there is a factor playing a hideous role?
 - you can check the pearson correlation with the target variable in the code output of the next cell.